AidasBat/HUMUS-Net/README.md

 ## Summary

-HUMUS-Net is a state-of-the-art hybrid unrolled multi-scale network architecture originally designed for accelerated MRI reconstruction on knee data.
+HUMUS-Net is a state-of-the-art hybrid unrolled multi-scale network architecture originally designed for accelerated MRI reconstruction of knee data.
 This evaluation adapts and tests HUMUS-Net on the fastMRI brain dataset, using updated evaluation script.

 ---